Building a live prototype for a major energy supplier

-For this project, the client wanted to explore more dynamic ways of presenting energy solutions to their customers, instead of relying on their traditional articles and blogs.
+For this project, the client wanted to explore more dynamic ways of presenting smart home and energy solutions to their customers, instead of relying on their traditional articles and blogs.
 The intention was that more engaging content would drive better conversion to their products.

 Existing energy tariff customers looking for smarter ways to manage their energy, reduce their bills and improve their carbon footprint.
 For the prototype, we concentrated on two initial product journeys (solar panels and smart thermostats).

 I was part of a small, cross-disciplinary team consisting of a designer, a project manager and a front-end developer.
 We also worked collaboratively with client stakeholders to shape and launch the platform concept.